jisotalo/ads-client/README.md

 Coded from scratch using [TwinCAT ADS specification](https://infosys.beckhoff.com/content/1033/tc3_ads_intro/116157835.html?id=124964102706356243) and [Beckhoff.TwinCAT.Ads nuget package](https://www.nuget.org/packages/Beckhoff.TwinCAT.Ads/5.0.0-preview6).
 Inspiration from similar projects like [node-ads](https://www.npmjs.com/package/node-ads), [beckhoff-js](https://www.npmjs.com/package/beckhoff-js) and [iecstruct](https://www.npmjs.com/package/iecstruct).

+# Project status
+This project is currently "ready".
+It's maintained actively and used in projects by the author and others.

+Bugs are fixed if found and new features can be added.
+Please let me know if you have any ideas!

 # Table of contents